FoghornTherapeutics/FHT-nIDR/README.md

 In this example, there are only two replicates by group.
 Therefore, there are only $\binom{N}{2} = \binom{2}{2}= 1$ comparison by group.
 This data is a good example to first verify that the peaks from the nIDR computation overlap with previous implementations.

-**FLORE addition** As part of the output of the regular IDR analysis, a corresponding image file is generated for each pair of replicates, containing four plots.
+As part of the output of the regular IDR analysis, a corresponding image file is generated for each pair of replicates, containing four plots.
 The last two (bottom row), represents the reproducibility of peaks comparing the peak rank versus IDR scores.
 The overlaid boxplots illustrate the distribution of IDR values within each 10% quantile.
 By default, the IDR values are thresholded at the optimization precision of 1e-6, ensuring a refined and precise selection of peaks.
 Pairs with tighter, steeper curves are preferable.

 <img src="readme_figures/ARID_paper_standard_IDR.JPG" alt="image" style="width:900px;height:auto;">